With just a few common items from around the house, you can make a simple microscope that’s straight out of history.

 - Thin piece of cardboard (a postcard or file card)

 - Distilled water

 - Flashlight or other light source

-Step Two: With the tip of a toothpick, carefully pread a thin layer of petroleum jelly just around the hole on both sides of the foil.
+Step 2: With the tip of a toothpick, carefully spread a thin layer of petroleum jelly just around the hole on both sides of the foil.
 Make sure to keep the hole open, free of jelly.
 With an eyedropper, squeeze a drop of clean distilled water into the pinhole.
 The petroleum jelly should hold the water in the pinhole.
-You may have to tap the card gently to get the water
+You may have to tap the card gently to get the water in the hole.

-Step Three: Point the flashlight upward.
+Step 3: Point the flashlight upward.
 Place the object you want to study over the light.
 Look at the object through the water drop.

 You can study many things around the house.
 Onion skin, salt, sugar, a strand of human hair, the tip of a pencil and insect parts are good.
 Ask to borrow a few prepared slides from your science or biology teacher.